swimminghole

 Hemlock Waterfall summer swimminghole at Cornell

-Upper Guadalupe Falls Royalty Free Stock Photo
+Upper Buttermilk Falls pedestrian bridge over winter gorge Royalty Free Stock Photo

 Carpenter Falls walkway during FingerLakes autumn Royalty Free Stock Photo